shalomeir/snippod-boilerplate/README.md

 ## Base Repository, Module

-Frontside [Snippod-Boilerplate](https://github.com/shalomeir/snippod-boilerplate) is based on a [Yeogurt Generator](https://github.com/larsonjj/generator-yeogurt)and a [React news](https://github.com/echenley/react-news) clone like [Hacker news](https://news.ycombinator.com/) site.
+Frontside [Snippod-Boilerplate](https://github.com/shalomeir/snippod-boilerplate) is based on a [Yeogurt Generator](https://github.com/larsonjj/generator-yeogurt) and a [React news](https://github.com/echenley/react-news) clone like [Hacker news](https://news.ycombinator.com/) site.
 Also serverside are maded by [django REST framework](http://www.django-rest-framework.org/).

 We made this using these technologies.